joeyparrish/upfish/docs/config.md

 mode.
 Without this flag, mono inputs will only appear in the left channel of stereo content.

+The `offset` and `skip` fields are used to use subsets of clips and to position them in specific places on the main content.
+For example, an `offset` of 100 means that the extra audio will not start playing until the main content reaches 1 minute and 40 seconds.
+A `skip` of 20 means that the first 20 seconds of the _extra_ audio will be skipped when it starts playing.

 Extra input settings:

 |setting  |default                |